aimms/how-to/Articles/98/98-starting-job-aimms-pro-api-java.rst

         Selected remarks about that log:

-        * Lines 1-5 are about making the connection
+        * Lines 1-5 are about making the connection.

         * We first execute ``BasicScheduleJob`` which starts an AIMMS job after a delay of 60 seconds.
 Note the absence of tracing statements in this procedure, so there isn't anything in our log.

-        * Lines 6,7 is about ListAllJobs, there is currently one job  waiting, the job we've just started (because of it's initial delay).
+        * Lines 6-7 are about ``ListAllJobs``, there is currently one job  waiting, the job we've just started (because of it's initial delay).

-        * lines 8 - 14 is about BasicScheduleJobAndCheck; we see that the status this jobs moves thru the states QUEUED, INITIALIZING, and FINISHED.
+        * Lines 8-14 are about ``BasicScheduleJobAndCheck``; we see that the status this jobs moves thru the states QUEUED, INITIALIZING, and FINISHED.

-        * Lines 15 - 31 is about ScheduleJobAndCheckResult, the procedure notifyClientWithResults sends two times a result back from AIMMS.
+        * Lines 15-31 are about ScheduleJobAndCheckResult, the procedure ``notifyClientWithResults`` sends two times a result back from AIMMS.

-        * Lines 33 - 36, the data for an AIMMS Parameter is prepared/passed to AIMMS.
+        * Lines 33-36 show that the data for an AIMMS Parameter is prepared/passed to AIMMS.

-        * Lines 37 - 53, shows another procedure ``AdvancedInteraction`` that acts on the interaction with AIMMS.
+        * Lines 37-53 shows another procedure ``AdvancedInteraction`` that acts on the interaction with AIMMS.

-        * Line 55 logs that via notifyClientWithProgress a stopExecution event is sent to AIMMS to stop the execution.
+        * Line 55 logs that via ``notifyClientWithProgress`` a ``stopExecution`` event is sent to AIMMS to stop the execution.

-        * Lines 56 - 84, show how this abnormal termination is handled step by step.
+        * Lines 56-84 show how this abnormal termination is handled step by step.

 .. include:: /includes/form.def